Frequently Asked Questions

 - I missed the spring testing dates and still need to take the math placement test.
 What should I do?

-Should I take the Advanced, Intermediate, or General Math Placement Test?
+Should I take the Advanced or General Math Placement Test?

 Students should choose among the tests based on the course in which they wish to enroll, their level of academic preparation, and the requirements of their institution.

 The General Math Placement Test (MPT-G) is directed toward students who have less than three or four years of high school math and who will be entering pre-calculus or general college-level math classes.
 Test content is aligned with the Washington State College Readiness Mathematics Standards, and a single college readiness cutoff is accepted at all Washington public post-secondary institutions.
 The test also covers Elementary Algebra, Intermediate Algebra, and Pre-Calculus I.